-- Internal FRO oscillator, factory trimmed for accuracy, that can optionally be used as a system clock as well as other purposes.
-This oscillator provides a selectable 48 MHz or 96 MHz output, and a 12 MHz output (divided down from the selected higher frequency) that can optionally be used as a system clock as well as other purposes. - External clock input for up to 25 MHz. - Watchdog oscillator with a frequency range of 6 kHz to 1.5 MHz. - ◆ 32 kHz low-power RTC oscillator. - System PLL allows CPU operation up to the maximum CPU rate without the need for a high-frequency external clock.
-May be run from the internal FRO 12 MHz output, the external clock input CLKIN, or the RTC oscillator. - Clock output function with divider that can reflect many internal clocks. - Frequency measurement unit for measuring the frequency of any on-chip or off-chip clock signal.
+- ◆ 12 MHz internal Free Running Oscillator (FRO).
+This oscillator provides a selectable 48 MHz or 96 MHz output, and a 12 MHz output (divided down from the selected higher frequency) that can be used as a system clock.
+The FRO is trimmed to ±1 % accuracy over the entire voltage and temperature range. - External clock input for clock frequencies of up to 25 MHz. - Watchdog oscillator (WDTOSC) with a frequency range of 6 kHz to 1.5 MHz. - ◆ 32.768 kHz low-power RTC oscillator. - System PLL allows CPU operation up to the maximum CPU rate without the need for a high-frequency external clock.
+May be run from the internal FRO 12 MHz output, the external clock input CLKIN, or the RTC oscillator. - Clock output function with divider. - Frequency measurement unit for measuring the frequency of any on-chip or off-chip clock signal.